-Pursuant to the Plan, substantially all of the CAR's assets and all of UBR's equity Interest in CAR will be sold to the Purchaser for cash.
+Pursuant to the Plan, substantially all of the CAR's assets and all of UBR's equity Interest in CAR will either be sold for cash pursuant to the Sale or an Alternative Sale or be sold to a creditor pursuant to a credit bid at an Auction.
 In general, a taxpayer will realize gain or loss on a sale of its assets in an amount equal to the difference between the consideration it receives and its adjusted tax basis in the assets sold.
-The Debtors expect that gain, if any, as a result of the sale of (i) substantially all of the CAR's assets to Purchaser and (ii) UBR's equity Interest in CAR will be offset by the consolidated NOL carried forward from prior tax periods.
+The Debtors expect that gain, if any, as a result of the sale of (i) substantially all of the CAR's assets to Purchaser and/or (ii) UBR's equity Interest in CAR will be offset by the consolidated NOL carried forward from prior tax periods.